howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 </Instruction>

-The `deploy` command starts an interactive process:
+The `prisma deploy` command starts an interactive process:

 <Instruction>

 First select the **Demo server** from the options provided.
 When the browser opens, **register with Prisma Cloud** and go back to your terminal.

 </Instruction>